 Once you’ve determined your target audience, you can finally start creating your content.
 You will need to decide what you want to say, how you want to say it, and when you want to say it.
 Carefully consider what you want your readers to do with the information that you are releasing.
 Start by defining your topic and deciding:

 Next, you will need to narrow down your topic to fit the timing of your article.
 The content you are creating needs to be relevant at the time of your marketing campaign.
-If you skip this step, you may end up with out-of-date content or content that is based on unreleased information.
+If you skip this step, you may end up with outdated content or content that is based on unreleased information.

 Even this LinkedIn course may already have out-of-date information based on what they create or change on the site!
 Please let us know if you find something and we will update it immediately.

 Your content should be original and initiate engagement and discussion.
 Make sure to add graphics to your articles and blogs, choose an eye-catching and effective cover image for articles, and cite your sources.
-Publishing the right information for the right customers will help you boost your thought leadership status in the given industry.
+Publishing the right information for the right customers will help you boost your thought leadership status in your industry.